b4b0y4/simpleDapp/README.md

 ## Usage

-1. Clone this repository to your local machine:
+1. Clone this repo:

-2. Open the project directory and navigate to the `constants.js` file in the scripts folder.

-3. Update the following constants with your desired smart contract details:
+2. In the js folder, update the `constant.js`:

 - `contractAddress`: address of the smart contract you want to interact with.
 - `abi`: ABI (Application Binary Interface) of the smart contract.
 You can obtain this from the contract's source code or through Remix IDE.

-4. Navigate to the `script.js` file in the js folder and modify/add functions according to the smart contract's interface.
+3. Navigate to the `script.js` file in the js folder and modify/add functions according to the smart contract's interface.

-5. Modify the HTML and CSS files to your needs.
+4. Modify the HTML and CSS files to your needs.

-6. You should now be able to interact with the smart contract through the UI.
+5. You should now be able to interact with the smart contract through the UI.

 ## Notes